duanebester/map-api-book/src/intro/rest_basics.md

 REST stands for "**RE**presentational **S**tate **T**ransfer" and a RESTful Web service is required to provide an application access to its Web resources in a textual representation. - Wikipedia

 This interpretation doesn't win awards for being clear.
 A RESTful API _could be many things,_ but the community has largely accepted that sending Http Requests and Responses in a certain manner constitutes as RESTful.
 A RESTful API is the bridge between the "Frontend" and "Backend" code that is needed to build a web application.
 They communicate via the API.
 Backend code is usually the server that connects to a database and performs business logic on said data before sending it to a Frontend.
 The Frontend is usually an application that runs in the browser that makes the business logic and data make sense to users.
 The Frontend also handles user input and interactions.
 Why split the two?
-Again, for modularization.
+Again, for Modularization.
 The two areas have become complex enough that they require more expertise.
 Thus web applications are largely split.

 For us to build a RESTful API we need to focus on three attributes of an Http Request: